-During my lessons I see students struggle with the German prepositions ‘ an’ and ‘auf’.
-Both are used to describe locations and require either the Accusative or the Dative case.
-If we can ask ‘wohin’ (where to), then the preposition requires the Accusative and if we ask ‘wo’ (where) then the Dative is required.
-This begs the questions why we use cases after prepositions.
-The answer is simple: English uses two different prepositions to describe these two different scenarios, whereby German uses the same preposition but two different cases to describe the same two scenarios.
+I see students struggle with the German prepositions ‘ an’ and ‘auf’ during my lessons.
+Both describe locations and require either the Accusative or the Dative case.
+If we can ask ‘wohin’ (where to), then the preposition requires the Accusative, and if we ask ‘wo’ (where), then the Dative is needed.
+This begs the question of why we use cases after prepositions.
+The answer is simple: English uses two different prepositions to describe these two different scenarios, whereby German uses the same preposition but two separate cases to describe the same two scenarios.

 on = auf + Dative and onto = auf + Accusative.

 When do you use auf, and when do you use an?
 Auf is always used when something is resting on something else that is horizontal, and an is used when something is resting on something vertical: auf dem Tisch – on the table (horizontal) but an der Wand – on the wall (vertical).